 Catherine Blackburn

 Catherine Blackburn was born in Patuanak Saskatchewan, of Dene and European ancestry and is a member of the English River First Nation.
-She is a multidisciplinary artist and jeweller, whose common themes address Canada’s colonial past that are often prompted by personal narratives.
-Her work merges mixed media and fashion to create dialogue between historical art forms and new interpretations of them.
-Through utilizing beadwork and other historical adornment techniques, she creates space to explore Indigenous sovereignty, decolonization and representation.
-Her work has been exhibited in notable national and international exhibitions and fashion runways.
+She is a multidisciplinary artist and jeweller, whose narrative work often addresses Canada’s settler-colonialism.
+Through stitchwork, she explores Indigenous sovereignty, decolonization and representation.
+Her work grounds itself in the Indigenous feminine and is bound through the ancestral love that stitching suggests.
+Her work has been exhibited in notable national and international exhibitions.

 Image: Detail, Catherine Blackburn, Scooped, 2017.
 Courtesy of the artist.